 Erin Kathleen Jones, CFRE, CSPG

 Erin Jones has a passion for helping donors create their legacy through a strategic approach to planned giving.
-She is currently the principal of Shamrock Philanthropy, where she provides planned giving consulting services for a variety of nonprofit organizations and universities.
-Before that she was a Regional Director for the University of Notre Dame.
+She is currently the Director of Gift Planing for The Salvation Army.
+Prior to that, Erin was Principal of Shamrock Philanthropy, where she provides planned giving consulting services for a variety of nonprofit organizations and universities.
+She also served as Regional Director for the University of Notre Dame.
 In this position, Erin worked with alumni, parents, and friends of the Fighting Irish to create lasting legacies.

 Her engagement with higher education philanthropy did not start with Notre Dame.
 She spent five years as the Senior Director of Planned Giving at San Diego State University.
 During her tenure at SDSU, the planned giving program raised more than $75 million.
 Before SDSU, Erin served as the Director of Planned Giving at San Diego Hospice where she spearheaded the acquisition of a Gift Annuities License for the agency.
 Under her leadership, the organization raised over $40 million in planned giving efforts.